 Which Oil to Use?

-Since there are about 101 uses for coconut oil, I always have some of this miracle-in-a-jar on hand.
+Because there are about 101 uses for coconut oil, I always have some of this miracle-in-a-jar on hand.
 Coconut oil is deeply moisturizing, as it contains medium-chain fatty acids, which provide hydrating and anti-inflammatory properties.
-As a bonus, coconut oil quickly absorbs into skin, so it won't leave your hands with a greasy residue.
+As a bonus, coconut oil quickly absorbs into skin, so it won’t leave your hands with a greasy residue.

 If your pantry isn’t stocked with coconut oil, olive oil also works as a great natural moisturizer!

 I chose grapefruit essential oil for this scrub simply because it’s my favorite.
 Grapefruit essential oil brings a fresh, citrusy note to the scrub and leaves my skin feeling energized and bright.
 It also has antibacterial and antiseptic properties, which are bound to come in handy during the winter months.
 Lemon or orange essential oils would also do the trick.

 If you’re looking for something more calming, go with lavender, bergamot, or chamomile essential oils.

 How To Make Sea Salt Hand Scrub

 - 1 cup coarse sea salt